Specification-Driven Code Translation Powered by Large Language Models: How Far Are We?: Related Works

-There are also some rule based transpilers available such as C2Rust \cite{c2rust_github}, CxGo \cite{gotranspile_cxgo}.
-But these transpilers need a lot of human effort to correctly map each and every function, library methods, objects for every pair of languages.
-Also the translations are also subject to low correctness.
-Bairi et al.~\cite{bairi2024codeplan} present a task-agnostic, neuro-symbolic framework called CodePlan for repository-level code editing, aimed at solving complex software engineering tasks like package migration and temporal code edits.
-Pan et. al.~\cite{pan2024lost} conduct a large-scale empirical study to evaluate the capabilities of general and code-specific LLM in automatic code translation between C, C++, Go, Java, and Python.
-Their analysis shows that the studies LLMs can successfully translate codes ranging from 2.1\% to 47.3\%.
+Pan et. al.~\citep{pan2024lost} conduct a large-scale empirical study to evaluate the capabilities of general and code-specific LLM in automatic code translation between C, C++, Go, Java, and Python.
+Their analysis shows that the studies LLMs can successfully translate code ranging from 2.1\% to 47.3\%.
 They also propose a prompt crafting technique that can boost the performance up to 5.5\%.
-A similar approach but with different datasets and leveraging the test case generation capability of LLM called UniTrans \cite{yang2024exploring} is proposed by Yang et al.
+A similar approach, but with different datasets and leveraging the test case generation capability of LLM called UniTrans is proposed by \citet{yang2024exploring}.

-Yin et al. \cite{yin2024rectifiercodetranslationcorrector} present Rectifier (model Code T5+), a fine tuned model on the correct and repaired (manually or by LLM) code pairs to repair unsuccessful translations produced by LLM.
+\citet{yin2024rectifiercodetranslationcorrector} present Rectifier (model Code T5+), a fine-tuned model on the correct and repaired (manually or by LLM) code pairs to repair unsuccessful translations produced by LLM. \citet{pan2023stelocoderdecoderonlyllmmultilanguage} present a decoder-based LLM modifying StarCoder's \citep{li2023starcodersourceyou} model to achieve code translation from C++, C\#, JavaScript, Java, and PHP to Python.